belle2/basf2/analysis/doc/FullEventInterpretation.rst

 * Merged ``training_input.root`` from current stage, in case such a file was produced.
 This is true for stages 0 to 5.
 * Merged ``Monitor*.root`` from current stage, in case such a file was produced.
 This is true for stage 6.

-For all required inputs, symlinks are created to the current directory for stages 0 to 6.
+For the required inputs listed above, symlinks are created to the current directory for stages 0 to 6.
+In case of merged ``training_input.root`` files from stages 0 to 5 to create
+``training_input_merged.root``, the paths to the original files are used directly to merge them.

 To correctly configure the training for stages 0 to 5, the `basf2` path needs to be created again to have the ``Summary.pickle`` file created, containing a local pickled version of the path.
 After that, the ``do_trainings(particles, configuration)`` function of the ``fei`` package is called to start BDT trainings needed for the current stage.

-For stage 6, the scripts ``analysis/scripts/fei/printReporting.py`` and ``analysis/scripts/fei/latexReporting.py`` are executed on top of the inputs provided via symlinks.
+For stage 6, the scripts ``analysis/scripts/fei/printReporting.py`` and ``analysis/scripts/fei/latexReporting.py`` are executed on top of the inputs provided via symlinks, and the script
+``basf2_mva_evaluate.py`` on ``training_input_merged.root``.

 Also for this module, the usual parameters are used to define the folder structure of outputs: